Prsh0502/Change-Detection-in-Hyperspectral-Imagery/river-dataset/README.md

 ## Project: Change Detection Pipeline

 This repository also includes a full change detection implementation (`change_detection_river.m`) built on the **Image Processing Toolbox™ Hyperspectral Imaging Library**, following a pseudo-binary detection → endmember extraction → hierarchical clustering → spectral matching pipeline.
-See `README_project.md` for full methodology, theory, and results, and `results.md` for the metrics table.
+See `results.md` for the metrics table.

 **Summary of results:**